FOUND SUBJECTS at the Moonspeaker

 Sullivan puts his finger straight on the three major problems at the heart of the direction postmodern theory has developed, its bankrupt analysis of power, wrecking ball approach to language and any commitment to the idea of their being an objective truth upheld by evidence, and the subsequent fatalism and silencing of dissent it produces.
 To my mind this is among the worst possible abuses of critical theory that could possibly be carried out, given its origins in a desire to explain and support social transformation that leads to liberation, which Sullivan notes himself.
 He is not the first person I have read who argues that postmodernism has become nothing less than an attack on the enlightenment and the foundations of western culture.
 I am not sure about the second part to be honest, but agree that insofar as the enlightenment was about widely agreeing that humans can reason, and use that reasoning to understand the truth and improve the world, and left that optimistic perspective and the philosophies expressing it to the future, I do agree with that.
 The very fact we can wince at the problems in its original formulation and act to overcome them is precisely the point.
 The enlightenment point is that we are not effectively senseless automata driven around by our hormones and outside forces, whose main gift is for confabulating self-saving stories to hide our senselessness from ourselves.
 Far from it.

 If we refuse to check our theories against material reality, even deny material reality's very existence, then we've dumped a core aspect of critical theory and enlightenment thought that is meant to be a check on how prone we humans can be to talk ourselves into nonsense if we only study what's inside our heads and that of a few other select people.
 Sullivan notes that according to postmodernism, "Just as this theory denies the individual, it also denies the universal."
 This is what leads to silencing of dissent and in fact any positive action.
 If there are no universals, we can't agree on any approach new or old or anything else to challenges we face as individuals or societies.
 But there are supposedly no individuals anyway, so no means for somebody to stop short and go, "Wait, something has gone wrong here!"
 This is a highly idealist theory or maybe anti-theory of the world.
 It is acutely dangerous to refuse such grounding, it is how we can lose track of respecting life and limb for the sake of the illusory perfect we can see in our mind's eye just barely in front of us.
 This is exactly why Karl Marx developed what we now call a historical materialist approach, because he was frustrated with utopians and their dangerously hopeless projects.
+Hence his wry comment that he was not a "marxist" because the "marxists" he encountered were utopians, and he specifically rejected utopianism.
+He wanted action to make positive change now, not worse and worse suffering all the time now in hopes of maybe feeling better later.
+(Whether others agree with his perspective is of course another question.)

 I appreciate that Sullivan gives us a brief description of what he means by liberalism, because it doesn't have a single agreed on definition.
 "A moral giant like John Lewis advanced this country [the united states] not by intimidation, or re-ordering the language, or seeing the advancement of black people as some kind of reversal for white people.
 He engaged the liberal system with non-violence and persuasion, he emphasized the unifying force of love and forgiveness, he saw black people as having agency utterly independent of white people, and changed America with that fundamentally liberal perspective."
 I agree that a society that insists that balancing rights and needs in a diverse community is not a zero sum game, that favours non-violent problem solving, and holds that oppressed people still have agency is a society with a solid base.
 By that effective definition of liberalism, Sullivan and I are on the same page.
 I suspect that we both agree that free speech is important, and only properly constrained when it is being used to threaten or incite violence or cause physically dangerous conditions like stampedes (meaning the classic united states court example of not being allowed to shout "Fire!" in a crowded theatre).
 Sullivan also notes that wokeness in particular uses a rhetorical trap to push "liberals" or anyone at all who disagrees with a wokeness proponent onto the defensive.
 "Trap" is absolutely the right label.